Security-Onion-Solutions/securityonion-docs/logstash.rst

 .. note::

-    If you are using a distributed or heavy distributed `deployment type <architecture#deployment-types>`__, it is best practice to put your custom configuration files in the ``/etc/logstash/custom`` directory on the Master node.
+    If you are using a distributed or heavy distributed `deployment type <architecture#deployment-types>`__, it is best practice to put your custom configuration files in the ``/etc/logstash/custom`` directory on the management node.
 The custom configuration files will then be replicated every 15 minutes or immediately if you use `Salt <Salt#features>`__ to force the replication to take place.

 After adding your custom configuration file(s), restart Logstash and check the log(s) for errors: